The Conservative Party

 One-nation conservatism

-A development from traditional Conservatism was one-nation conservatism, originally associated with one of the party's most colourful leaders, Benjamin Disraeli (Prime Minister 1868 and 187480).
-The name came from a passage in one of Disraeli's books, Sybil, in which he contemplates
+A development from traditional Conservatism was one-nation conservatism, which was originally associated with one of the party's most colorful leaders, Benjamin Disraeli (Prime Minister 1868 and 1874-80).
+The term originated from a passage in one of Disraeli's books, Sybil, where he discusses the increasing division between the wealthy and the poor in the mid-19th century due to the rise of industrial capitalism.

 Benjamin Disraeli